 David Fischer is excited to be back in private practice.
 “Having gained extensive experience in regulatory law while at EPA, transitioning to Keller and Heckman, a regulatory law firm, was the logical next step,” said David.
 “I’m looking forward to working at Keller and Heckman with a stellar reputation in regulatory law, as well as with its elite in-house scientific staff.“

 With the changes being placed on the industry by the new administration, not to mention the implications of COVID-19, it is essential for clients to be informed of new and evolving regulations, as well as to be able to quickly adapt to whatever is on the horizon for the environmental and chemical industries in the United States and across the globe.
 Mr. Fischer’s robust background coupled with Keller and Heckman’s exemplary team of attorneys and scientists will further enhance the firm’s capabilities within all facets of environmental regulations.

 David received his J.D. from the University of Maryland, where he graduated with honors, his Master of Public Health from the University of North Carolina, and his B.A. in Biochemistry and Molecular Biology from Northwestern University.

 About Keller and Heckman

-Keller and Heckman has a broad practice in the areas of regulatory law, litigation, and business transactions, serving both domestic and international clients.
-With offices in Washington, D.C., Brussels, San Francisco, and Shanghai, the firm helps the world's most vital businesses achieve their objectives.
+Keller and Heckman has a broad practice in the areas of regulatory law, public policy, and litigation, serving both domestic and international clients.
+With offices in Washington, DC, Brussels, San Francisco, Shanghai, and Boulder, the firm helps the world's most vital businesses achieve their objectives.
 A pioneer in the use of interdisciplinary approaches to problem-solving, Keller and Heckman has had an in-house scientific staff since 1971 that works closely with the firm's attorneys on matters of technical complexity.